 had a confirmed case from Gujrat state.

-Brazil is the most seriously affected country, nearly 4,000 suspected cases of the neonatal small head disease, is suspected to be the main cause of microcephaly (neonatal small head disease).
+Brazil is the most seriously affected country, with nearly 4,000 suspected cases of neonatal small head disease, which is suspected to be the main cause of microcephaly (neonatal small head disease).

 Researchers at the Center for Disease Control and Prevention (CDC) confirmed that the Zika virus was indeed associated with microcephaly after evaluating the existing data, confirming the previous inference.